-Subdivision (d) is amended to recognize that the final statement of reasons and updated informative digest are added to the record of the rulemaking proceeding after the close of the hearing or comment period.
-See Sections 11346.9 (final statement of reasons and updated informative digest), 11347.3 (rulemaking file).
+Subdivision (d) is amended to recognize that the final statement of reasons, updated informative digest, and the response of a negotiated rulemaking committee to public comments are added to the record of the rulemaking proceeding after the close of the hearing or comment period.
+See Sections 11346.9 (final statement of reasons and updated informative digest), 11347.3 (rulemaking file), 11368.080(e) (response of negotiated rulemaking committee).
 If the final statement of reasons refers to documents not previously included in the record of the rulemaking proceeding, the addition of those documents to the rulemaking file is governed by Section 11347.1 (documents added to rulemaking file).

 Staff Note.
-The amendment to subdivision (d) was recommended in Memorandum 98-71.
+The exclusion of material required under Section 11346.9 from the requirements of subdivision (d) was recommended in Memorandum 98-71.
 The change is technical and presents no policy issues.